-The block has two interfaces, one upstream to the caller and one downstream to the server, comprising a total of some two dozen signals.
-Functionality is implemented in a single process, and 8 procedures, which comprise 1500 lines of SDL code (excluding comments).
+The block has two interfaces, one upstream to the caller and one downstream to the server, totaling some two dozen signals.
+Functionality is structured in a single process and 8 procedures, comprising 1500 lines of SDL code (excluding comments).

-Most specifications are expressed in terms of unit tests to be performed and involve checking the correct establishment of the dialogue depending on the various message parameters.
-There are also some more complex aspects which warrant verification.
-Messages can carry parameters which are memory references to allocated buffers, and the specification states that these have to be freed properly according to certain rules.
+Most specifications are expressed in terms of unit tests to be performed and involve checking the correct establishment of the dialogue depending on various message parameters.
+There are also more complex aspects which warrant verification.
+Messages can carry parameters which are memory references to allocated buffers, which have to be freed properly according to certain rules in the specification.
 Also, a significant part of the protocol logic is dedicated to checking that both upstream and downstream interfaces are shut down properly when the connection is terminated, which can occur due to a variety of causes.